Tom-Tom and Nana

 Tom-Tom and Nana is a French comic strip series published in the monthly magazine J'aime lire since 1977.
 The first authors of the series were writer Jacqueline Cohen and artist Bernadette Després.
 They were joined by author Evelyne Reberg, and in the most recent editions, by artist Marylise Morel.
 The comic book has gained success which reached a peak around 1995-2000 (during which time a TV cartoon was created).
 During the 2000s its publication was less regular.
 An English translation entitled Tom and Lili is published in the magazine AdventureBox.

 Synopsis

 The cartoon covers the Dubouchon family, proprietors of the restaurant The Good Fork, which is often turned upside-down by the mischief of the two youngest children, Tom-Tom and Nana.
-New heroes were created: Anatole Latuile and Ariol, who are now the main characters.